-A scale gives you a set of triads, arpeggios and chords, all of them closely related.
-This gives you a set of related musical material which musicians use to make songs.
-This is hugely important so make sure you learn this.
+A scale gives you a set of triads, arpeggios, and chords, all of them closely related.
+This gives you a set of related musical material.
+This is what musicians use to make songs.
+This hugely important so make sure you learn this.

 Related lesson: Guide To Chord Progressions